W3C-Context-Graph-Community-Group/Charter/v2/charter.md

 Ron Itelman, Chair, W3C Context Graph Community Group — *July 27, 2026*

-_Context_ is information that can change how other information is understood, relative to a task and moment in time.
-Context may itself be factual knowledge.
-What makes information contextual is the **role it plays in the process of changing interpretation**.
+**_Context_ is information that can change how information is understood, relative to a specific situation and local perspective in time. **

+What makes information contextual is the role it plays in the _process of changing the state of understanding of an Actor (human, agent, or system)_.

 For example, “the temperature is 30 degrees Celsius (86 degrees Fahrenheit)” is an observation.
 Learning that the measurement was taken outdoors during winter, at a location where temperatures are **normally below freezing**, _changes how that observation is understood_.
 Context serves the purpose of revealing missing information, "Why is the temperature so different than expected?".
 The process of answering questions context revealed gains us the knowledge to minimize the uncertainty of our own understanding.